-The Benchmark Index applies the Bloomberg MSCI SRI Screen that excludes issuers that are involved in the following business lines/activities: alcohol, tobacco, gambling, adult entertainment, genetically modified organisms, nuclear power, nuclear weapons, civilian firearms, controversial weapons, thermal coal, generation of fossil fuel and thermal coal, unconventional oil gas, reserves, systems/components/support systems/services and oil sands.
+The Benchmark Index applies the Bloomberg MSCI SRI Screen that excludes issuers that are involved in the following business lines/activities: alcohol, tobacco, gambling, adult entertainment, genetically modified organisms, nuclear power, nuclear weapons, civilian firearms, controversial weapons, thermal coal, unconventional oil and gas, generation of thermal coal, fossil fuel reserves, weapons systems/components/support systems/services and oil sands.
 The Bloomberg MSCI SRI Screen defines what constitutes "involvement" in each restricted activity, this may be based on percentage of revenue, a defined total revenue threshold, or any connection to a restricted activity regardless of the amount of revenue received.